 Tips for Asylum Seekers

 For asylum seekers, the most significant source of knowledge can come from the lawyers or legal experts of the countries to which they wish to apply.
 There are often legal-aid cells that provide free assistance.
 However, finding a great lawyer might not always be possible due to high fees and generally unfavourable financial circumstances.
 This is where non-governmental organisations (NGOs) and social organisations come in.
-Well-established NGOs who have been working on such issues for a long time are familiar with the appropriate sources and prerequisites for successful applications.
+Well-established NGOs, who have been working on such issues for a long time, are familiar with the appropriate sources and prerequisites for successful applications.
 They may also be able to provide the moral and emotional support that individuals need during such difficult times, in addition to the knowledge they can provide.
-They might be able to assist people in opening up and practising telling their stories before they are interviewed and fact-checked by officials.
+They might be able to assist people in opening up and telling their stories before they are interviewed and fact-checked by officials.

 Since there is no clear guideline for granting asylum based on sexual identity, countries' strategies for shortlisting legitimate applications differ.
 However, this approach does not produce the desired result, which is why, despite numerous applications, few asylums are granted.

 Despite the fact that society's understanding of the LGBTQI community is growing, the world still has a long way to go.
 Not everybody can tell the difference between the colours in this spectrum.
-Societies must be made aware of these peoples, who have long fought for the rights to which they are entitled.
+Societies must be made aware of these people, who have long fought for the rights to which they are entitled.

 Countries that have not decriminalised homosexuality or same-sex partnerships may be subjected to indirect pressure from international meetings, summits, treaties, and conventions.
 However, an international law addressing the issues faced by homosexual asylum seekers is long overdue.